GoTolstoy/tolstoy-toly-kb/products/play/faq/troubleshooting/feature-functionality-troubleshooting/troubleshooting-founder-video-or-interactive-widgets-branching-and-swipeable-for-shopify-users.md

-## troubleshooting founder video or interactive widgets branching and swipeable for shopify users
+## Troubleshooting founder video or interactive widgets branching and swipeable for shopify users

 1. Make sure that your Shopify is connected to your Tolstoy account.
 Click your profile > Click Integration > double-check if your store is connected.
 If not, enter your Store name, then click connect.